Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

         f"--set-all-var-ids @:#:\\$r:\\$a "
         f"--new-id-max-allele-len 100 "
         f"--out {runFolder}/chr{i}.step1 \n\n"

-        """underreprestented populations may suffer more frequently from low quality imputed variants, so in order to increase the coverate of the reference panel, we extracted the well imputed variants, and complemented them with the union of the genotyped variants and the hapmap3 variants, to then compute the adjusted LD scores.
-        """

         f"awk -F':' '{{print $1, $2, $2}}' {runFolder}/chr{i}.step1.snplist > {runFolder}/wellImputed_bed_varList.txt \n"
         f"awk -F':' '{{print $1, $2, $2}}' {genotyped_varsList} > {runFolder}/genotyped_bed_varList.txt \n"